bisturi/bisturi/docs/reference/05_packet_as_field.md

 The problem with this is that the fields 'destination' and 'source' are not randoms bytes.
 In fact they are the MAC of the statations.
 It should be nice to create a packet for MAC and utilize it in Ethernet.
+For that we can use the Ref field in the Ethernet packet to reference another packet, the MAC packet:

 ```python
 >>> from bisturi.field import Ref